ropensci/USAboundaries/README.md

 `us_congressional()` and `us_zipcodes()` only offer contemporary
 boundaries.

-For any function, pass a character vector of state names or abbreviations to the `states =` argument to return only those states or territories.
+For almost all functions, pass a character vector of state names or abbreviations to the `states =` argument to return only those states or territories.